revaturelabs/bank-app-java-p0/README.md

   * 1 point
 * As an employee, I can approve or reject an account.
   * 2 points
-* As an employee, I can view a customer's bank accounts.
-  * 1 point
-* As a user, I can register for a customer account.
-  * 3 points
 * As a customer, I can post a money transfer to another account.
   * 3 points
 * As the system, I reject invalid transfers (negative amounts or overdrafts)
   * 1 point
-* xAs a customer, I can accept a money transfer from another account.
+* As an employee, I can view a log of all transactions.
   * 2 points
-* A an employee, I can view a log of all transactions.
+* File I/O integration tests
+  * 5 points
+* Database integration tests
-  * 2 points
+  * 5 points

 ### Branches, Pull Requests, and Testing
 When working on a feature or portion of the project, you should use git branches.
 The `master` branch should always